GSA/fpki-guides/_announcements/02_google_ct.md

 ### Disable CT Checking for Government-Furnished Equipment
 {% include alert-info.html content="One option is outlined in this section.
 Additional options may be available in Chrome 67 or Chrome 68.
 We will post more information as we update the procedures.
-Please check the GitHub Issues in the GSA fpki-guides playbook repository for any in-progress discussions. " %}
+Please check the GitHub Issues in the GSA FPKI-Guides playbook repository for any in-progress discussions." %}

-Enterprise Chrome for government-furnished equipment will not check for CT if you apply a policy rule and include a **.gov or .mil top-level domain** or an **agency sub-domain**, such as _example.agency.gov_.
+Enterprise Chrome for government-furnished equipment will not check for CT if you apply a policy rule and include a **.gov or .mil top-level domain**, such as _agency.gov_, or an **agency sub-domain**, such as _example.agency.gov_.
 You should apply configuration changes for only government-furnished equipment and only include an explicit list of top-level or sub-domains in use for intranet websites.
 In some instances, you may need to create a new registry key tree in the locations specified below. <!--We're mixing both "agency" and "gov" here and in examples below.-->

 **a.&nbsp;&nbsp;Windows Registry location for Windows clients:**<br>